Type 1 & TSA: What to Know Before Taking Off

 Don’t forget that other diabetes supplies are temperature sensitive and should also be kept in the cabin so as not to be damaged by extreme temperatures in the baggage haul.
 Temperature regulations should be listed in their product descriptions.
 Consider these supplies:

 - All Dexcom sensor inserts

 - Nasal Glucagon BAQSIMI and Glucagon kits are permitted in its pharmaceutically labeled container.

-- TSA allows diabetics to bring quick sugar in liquid or gel form for the treatment of hypoglycemia, even if they are greater than 3.4 ounces.
+- TSA allows people with diabetes to bring quick sugar in liquid or gel form for the treatment of hypoglycemia, even if they are greater than 3.4 ounces.

 - Candy, glucose tabs and other sugary foods are always permitted!